 While no one can decide the impact of the contaminants on the health of the blue whales today I think we could all agree if a blue whale in the open ocean can bio-accumulate flame retardants and pesticides in its blubber and ear wax then the ocean is either a lot smaller than one might imagine or we use a heck of a lot more chemicals then we might imagine.
 (The fact is we use over 1 billion pounds of pesticides in the United State each year and about 5.6 billion pounds used worldwide).

 In either case, it seems this is another example of “We’re all connected on land and sea”.
 And the question for us today is this:

 In conclusion, is it acceptable to have these chemicals accumulating by the billions of pounds on our agricultural lands?
 Then seeping into our drinking water?
 And when it rains dumping into our rivers, lakes, streams and oceans, and ultimately accumulating in a blue whale’s ear wax in the open ocean?

 Finally, I never could have imagined that a blue whale could be connected to organic cotton clothing.
-However the science is pretty clear.
-Thereby, to support organic agriculture instead of synthetic chemical based farming you’re helping to keep synthetic pesticides and herbicides off the fields.
-Therefore, which will help keep them out of a blue whale in the open ocean.
+However, the science is pretty clear.
+Thereby, to support organic agriculture instead of synthetic chemical-based farming, you’re helping to keep synthetic pesticides and herbicides off the fields.
+Therefore, which will help keep them out of a blue whales in the open ocean.